Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 One of the most awesome Windows 10 applications that you can currently try in the Microsoft Store is, without a doubt, the Wikipedia application.
 I think it’s the best education application in the whole white world.

 What else can beat a huge, always-growing library of knowledge, and all for free?
 There are more than 20 million articles about anything you’d like to read.

 Wikipedia is the free encyclopedia containing more than 20 million articles in 280 languages, and is the most comprehensive and widely used reference work humans have ever compiled.

-RT users should not worry, this Wikipedia app works just the same on ARM, x64 or x86 devices.
+RT users should not worry; this Wikipedia app works just the same on ARM, x64, or x86 devices.

-Curios to get a first-hand experience with the Wikipedia app?
+Curious to get a first-hand experience with the Wikipedia app?
 Follow the download link below and install it on your PC.